heavyimage/nuke.vim/README.md

 	    $ git clone https://github.com/heavyimage/nuke.vim
 	```

-* Source the nukevim_server.py file distributed with nuke.vim (in the nuke/ directory) in your menu.py
+* Source the server code distributed with nuke.vim (see: nuke/nukevim_server.py) in your menu.py either

     * via a symlink (prefered, in case there are updates to nuke.vim's server component pushed to github)

         ```bash